- Design Philosophies

 - ASD combines dead and live loads and treats them in the same way.

-- Changes is load factors and resistence factors are much easier to make in lrfd.
+- Changes is load factors and resistance factors are much easier to make in lrfd.

 Mechanical properties of structural steel